Accessibility Statement

 How to foster cats and volunteer

-It’s not just the snuggle of a cat in need that makes you feel all warm and fuzzy when you foster—you’re doing hard work of socializing cats, providing an environment to heal from an injury or sickness, and making room in shelters for other cats in need.
+It’s not just the snuggle of a cat in need that makes you feel all warm and fuzzy when you foster—you’re doing the hard work of socializing cats, providing an environment to heal from an injury or sickness, and making room in shelters for other cats in need.

 “Volunteers are critical to most shelters and rescues,” Bays says.
 “Some volunteer roles may involve hands-on interaction with cats.
 Others may be focused on interacting with people, such as outreach and events.”
 If you’re interested in fostering or volunteering, contact your local shelter—they’ll be glad to hear from you.